Isai (soundtrack): Development

 Isai marked the film composition debut of S. J. Suryah.
 Initially A. R. Rahman was reported to compose music for the film but opted out due to scheduling conflicts.
 Rahman eventually suggested Suryah to compose music for the film, after being impressed by his knowledge in music.
 Suryah spent nearly ten hours learning piano and guitar from veteran pianist Abdul Sattar and guitarist Steve Vatz.
 Deepak, Suryah's nephew, also helped him to learn about chords, while F. S. Faizal, who had scored Suryah's Newtonin Moondram Vidhi (2009), also being his tutor.
 He took six months for learning music, in order to prepare for the role as well as compose the tunes as well.
 Since music felt natural for him, besides composing the songs, he also scored the background music as well.

 Vaali was initially credited as the lyricist in the film's posters.
 But later Madhan Karky was signed on after Suryah being impressed with his lyrics.
 Except for the song "Nee Poiyyaa" sung by Vijay Yesudas, the lyrics were written after the tunes were composed.
 Citing Rahman's influence, he adopted the technique of arranging the songs after the singers recorded the vocals and allowed them to experiment, which Rahman does.

 Suryah further sung the introductory track "Puthandin".
 He called "Nee Poiyyaa" as the interesting track to compose, as he refrained from the traditional structure of the song by having three continuous pallavis.
 Singer Vijay Yesudas worked with Suryah to modify the voice mixing for the track.
 The melody song "Isai Veesi" was recorded by Chinmayi, who also worked on the duet song "Atho Vaanile" with Karthik and Deva and provided background voices for the instrumentals.
 While recording the song "Isai Veesi", Chinmayi spotted a tonal change in the music, while singing, which Suryah assured that he had done deliberately.
 The song "Isai Veesi" was also recorded in Marathi as "Ase Koni" from Ishq Wala Love (2014).
 Pop Shalini wrote and sung the item number "Dirty Dancing", with Georgina Singh as co-lyricist.
+The song was reused in the same Marathi film as "Beating Beating".
 The album was recorded and mixed at AM Studios and mixing was handled by Grammy Award-winning sound engineer P. A. Deepak, a collaborator in Rahman's films.